© Holly Millar

 After a break take the Bubble and the Aiguille Rouge to then ski back down to resort.
 If you want to keep going, and are not too tired from the morning ski, take the Brevieres and Boissons lifts and attempt some of the blue runs that bring you back down to Tignes Les Brevieres or Tignes Les Boisses.

-Beginner Runs in Grande Motte & The Palet
+Grande Motte and The Palet

 If you have mastered the nursery slopes and are looking to head higher up the mountain then there is plenty to do in the Grande Motte/Palet/L'Aigulle area.